 While the data we have paint a grim ecological picture for spring-run Chinook salmon in the San Joaquin River, the situation is beginning to trend positive.
 At the end of May 2019, at least 23 adult spring-run salmon returned to the river, capping at least a 370 mile round trip journey to the ocean and back again.
 It also marked the first time in 65 years that adult spring-run Chinook salmon returned volitionally to the San Joaquin River to spawn.
 In fall of 2019, more than 200 redds were counted, a 4-fold increase from the previous year.
 Wild smolts have been increasingly captured in screw traps, indicating successful reproduction is occurring in the wild independent of hatchery efforts.

 As we continue to gain data on the biology of reintroduced salmon in the San Joaquin River, we will be able to provide increased information valuable for conservation.
 For example, we are conducting focused experiments on specific areas of the interior delta that we think may be especially problematic for salmon smolts (e.g., Frank’s Tract).
 We are also conducting innovative studies on the physiology of salmon smolts experimentally exposed to different parts of the river.
 Finally, we are conducting in-depth habitat assessments to further inform why there are major “hotspots of death” for salmon in the lower portions of the ecosystem.
 In the future, adding more upriver habitat to the current migration corridor for spring-run may be worth consideration.
-For example, historically, the very best spring-run Chinook habitat was in the area where Kerckhoff Dam (Millerton Reservoir) now stands, upriver from Friant.
+For example, historically, the very best spring-run Chinook habitat was in the areas below and between where Friant and Kerckhoff Dams now stand.
 While these areas are now mostly flooded, remnants of deep pool habitat do exist below Kerckhoff Dam, making restoration a possibility in these areas.
-If these pools can be managed for coldwater through summer months, small runs of spring-run Chinook salmon above Friant may also be possible.
+Unfortunately, there is not a ton of spawning habitat to go with the deep pool habitat in these areas as the canyon below Kerckoff is fairly narrow except where it expands at Temperance Flat.
+This is also an area where another dam has been proposed.
+Nonetheless, if these pools could be managed for coldwater through summer months, small runs of spring-run Chinook salmon above Friant may also be possible.

 Finally, what we have encountered all along the way has been a constant dedication to the fish and ecosystem from biologists of all stripes at agencies, universities, fishing groups and others.
 We work hand-in-hand with a number of agencies conducting concurrent telemetry studies in the Sacramento River and Delta, and are constantly impressed by the professionalism and dedication needed to help recover our fish populations.
 It is heartening that against all odds, spring-run Chinook salmon are staging a comeback (albeit small currently) in one of the most endangered rivers in the USA.
 We are proud to be part of these interdisciplinary studies that provide, not only information needed immediately for conservation, but also as a training ground for the future of fisheries biology.
 There are so many to praise for these advances.